FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Visa Request.md

 ### 2. Approval

-  - Displays the requests send for the Management Approval.
+  - Send request for Management Approval.

   - Once approved, it moves to the Visa Quota Request stage.